Community Strategies for Toxics Use Reduction, Pittsfield

 Partners: Western Massachusetts Master Gardener Association, SPROUT - Berkshire Initiative for Children's Environmental Health, Pittsfield Department of Public Works, Berkshire Health Systems, Massachusetts Pesticide Awareness Collaborative.
-Overview

-CET adapted successful strategies developed by Wellesley, Marblehead and Newton TURN projects to educate Pittsfield residents, municipal employees, schools, daycare centers, landscapers and retailers about adverse health and environmental impacts of pesticide use and alternative methods for plant and lawn care.
+The Center for Ecological Technology (CET), Pittsfield, adapted successful strategies developed by Wellesley, Marblehead and Newton TURN projects to educate Pittsfield residents, municipal employees, schools, daycare centers, landscapers and retailers about adverse health and environmental impacts of pesticide use and alternative methods for plant and lawn care.
 CET developed specific training programs for retail staff of hardware stores and large retail chains in Integrated Pest Management (IPM).
 Over 50 landscapers, facility managers and groundskeepers learned about IPM and how to market IPM services to clients.
 CET trained city employees in IPM and worked with the Pittsfield DPW to develop an insert on pesticide reduction that was distributed to residents in their utility bills.
 CET also conducted a series of presentations at local public gardens on Healthy Lawns and Landscapes.

 - Reduce the amount of toxic chemicals applied to lawns, gardens, public lands and institutional properties.